mikunn/openapi2schema/README.md

 ```

 The created JSON consists of the defined paths, in this case only `/data`, on the root level.
-Each path consists of `body` and/or `responses` object. `body` has the converted schema of the request body and `requests` has the response body schemas.
-Parameters are not currently supported.
+Each path consists of `body`, `responses` and `parameters` objects. `body` has the converted schema of the request body, `requests` has the response body schemas and `parameters` has the converted schemas of the request parameters.

 ## Usage